jesshill/Onish_lab/protocols/smFISH_and_smiFISH/smiFISH_protocol.md

 **smiFISH Probe Preparation**
 - Primary Probes
-  - Oligos are delivered in 96-well plates diluted in TE buffer to 100 uM
+  - Oligos are delivered in 96-well plates diluted in IDTE buffer (10 mM Tris, 0.1 mM EDTA, pH 8.0) to 100 uM
   - Prepare equimolar mixture of primary probes and dilute in 10 mM Tris (pH 8.0) made with DEPC water until you reach a concentration of 0.833 uM per probe.
     - Use the smiFISH dilution calculator to make the equimolar mix.